MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Microsoft 365 Copilot scheduled prompt schema

-Copilot Scheduled Prompts allow users to automate Copilot prompts so they run on a defined schedule in M365 Copilot chat.
-The audit records for events related to Copilot Scheduled Prompts use this schema (in addition to the [Common schema](#common-schema)).
+Copilot scheduled prompts allow users to automate Copilot prompts, so they run on a defined schedule in Microsoft 365 Copilot Chat.
+The audit records for events related to Copilot scheduled prompts use this schema (in addition to the [Common schema](#common-schema)).
 For details on how you can search for the audit logs from the compliance portal, see [Audit log activities](/microsoft-365/compliance/audit-log-activities).

 |**Parameters**|**Type**|**Mandatory?**|**Description**|
 |:-----|:-----|:-----|:-----|